CxELabs/MCASHOL/POC Guide.md

 * [Threat Protection](#threat-protection)
 * [Information Protection](#information-protection)

-> [!HINT] If you have questions or want to go further in your Cloud App Security journey, join our **[Tech community](https://techcommunity.microsoft.com/t5/Microsoft-Cloud-App-Security/bd-p/MicrosoftCloudAppSecurity)** !
+> :information_source: If you have questions or want to go further in your Cloud App Security journey, join our **[Tech community](https://techcommunity.microsoft.com/t5/Microsoft-Cloud-App-Security/bd-p/MicrosoftCloudAppSecurity)** !

 ===